 Channels are the visitor touchpoints that you want to monitor with BlueConic or interact on with your customers.
 BlueConic will only recognize and process touchpoints in channels that are defined.

-There are several different types of channels, each allowing for different types of usage within BlueConic
+There are several different types of channels, each allowing for different types of usage within BlueConic.

-- Website: A website channel is defined by a hostname and its aliases.
+Use a website channel for customer interactions with your website.
+A website channel is defined by a hostname and its aliases.
 It is very common for websites to have hostname aliases, e.g. "www.taylorshop.com", "taylorshop.com", "shop.taylorshop.com" or "m.taylorshop.com".
 Make sure that all hostnames and hostname aliases where customers can touch the channel are added as a website.
 BlueConic will only recognize customers landing on URLs of defined website channels.
 Also be sure to place the BlueConic script on your website pages to be able to use it as a channel.

 Adding a new channel in BlueConic